Fruit recognition from images using deep learning: Numerical experiments

-The evolution of accuracy during training is given in Figure \ref{accuracy_evolution}.
-It can be seen that the training rapidly improves in the first 1000 iterations (accuracy becomes greater than 90\%) and then it is very slowly improved in the next 74000 iterations.
+The evolution of accuracy and loss during training is given in Figure \ref{accuracy_evolution}.
+It can be seen that the training rapidly improves over the first 5 epochs (accuracy becomes greater than 90\%).
+Afterwards, the improvements are small for the rest of the epochs.

 Some of the incorrectly classified images are given in Table \ref{tab_results}.